 Setting the value to 0 for platforms where DBMaker can detect the physical memory usage allows DBMaker to configure the buffer size automatically.
-If

-DBMaker fails to get physical memory information, DBMaker will set the buffer size to 500 pages for Win95/98 or 2000 pages for WinNT/Unix/others.
+If the physical memory information is unavailable, DBMaker sets the buffer size to 2000 pages...

 After starting the database, query the SYSINFO table to determine the number of buffers that the database uses.
 The following command shows that the currently running database uses 500 page buffers: